optimizely/java-sdk/README.md

 The SDK is available through Bintray and is created with source and target compatibility of 1.8.
 The core-api and httpclient Bintray packages are [optimizely-sdk-core-api](https://bintray.com/optimizely/optimizely/optimizely-sdk-core-api) and [optimizely-sdk-httpclient](https://bintray.com/optimizely/optimizely/optimizely-sdk-httpclient) respectively.
-To install, place the following in your `build.gradle` and substitute `VERSION` for the latest SDK version available via Bintray:
+To install, place the following in your `build.gradle` and substitute `VERSION` for the latest SDK version available via MavenCentral.

+---
+**NOTE**

+[Bintray/JCenter will be shut down](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/).
+The publish repository has been migrated to MavenCentral for the SDK version 3.8.1 or later.
+Older versions will be available in JCenter until February 1st, 2022.

+---

 ```
 repositories {
+  mavenCentral()
   jcenter()
 }